Special Offer, Below...

 All Rights Reserved

-A. A person who "guides, counsels, advises and helps to provide employment"
+A. A Manager is a person or company, who guides, counsels, advises and helps to provide employment.

 C. They take all steps necessary to help you become a success.